On the complexity of parametrized motion planning algorithms: Examples and computations

 Let us focus on the simple case when $X=\R^d$ is the Euclidean space of dimension $d\ge 2$.
-In this setting, the ordered configuration space $F(\R^d,k)$ has the homotopy type of a finite CW complex of dimension $(k-1)(d-1)$, see~\cite[Theorem 3.13]{B-Z}.
+In this setting, the ordered configuration space $F(\R^d,k)$ has the homotopy type of a finite CW complex of dimension $(k-1)(d-1)$, and the fibers of the Fadell--Neuwirth fibration have homotopy dimension $n(d-1)$ and are $(d-2)$-connected, see~\cite[Theorem 3.13]{B-Z}.

 In this subsection, we prove the following.

 \begin{proposition} For any integers $r,m,d\ge 2$ and $n\ge 1$, we have for the Fadell--Neuwirth fibration $p\colon F(\R^d,m+n)\to F(\R^d,m)$ that

 In particular, $\dTC_r[p\colon F(\R^d,m+n)\to F(\R^d,m)]=\TC_r[p\colon F(\R^d,m+n)\to F(\R^d,m)]$. \end{proposition}